Zuvix/Comlog/README.md

 2. Specify the values for n,m,edges in cfg.py
 3. Run main.py
 4. Generated CNF is in output.txt
-5. You can use any online tool to encode CNF to numerical variables and then feed the results into minisat.
+5. You can use any online tool to encode CNF to numerical variables and then feed the results into minisat.Test asd